clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 We migrated a complete website infrastructure—hosting, DNS, CI/CD—from AWS Route53 + GitHub Pages to Cloudflare in 2 hours during business hours.
 Zero downtime.
 Zero manual commands.
 Zero stress.

 **Why this matters:** DNS migrations are nerve-wracking.
 One typo breaks email.
 Miss a record, services go down.
-Traditional approach: hope everything works after you switch nameservers.
-With Goose, we validated every record before switching.
+Traditional approach requires specialized knowledge (exact dig commands), a structured validation approach, and is still error-prone.
+With Goose, we automated the validation and migration process.
 Complete peace of mind.

 The only manual step: Creating a Cloudflare API token.